privateprep/coding-space-website/src/pages/programs/calendar.md

       ## Future Chat: AI Chatbot Workshop for Young Innovators

-      Come dive into the realm of artificial intelligence!
-We'll show your child how to build their very own chatbot using Scratch and the magic of Natural Language Processing (NLP).
+      Come dive into the realm of artificial intelligence by building your very own chatbot!
+We'll show your child how using Scratch and the magic of Natural Language Processing (NLP).
 Who knows, their chatbot might just become the talk of the digital town! 🚀🤖💬

       **L﻿ocation:** 201 E. 83rd Street